TorchAblaze/robogers-neighborhood/README.md

 Test: "If a value in the list contains an ! or ?, don't inlcude a ,"
 Code: outputMessage(5)
 Expected Output: "0, Beep!
 Boop!
 Won't you be my neighbor?
 4, 5"

+Test: "If the user submits a number larger than 1000000, return an error message"
+Code: outputMessage(24353446)
+Expected Output: "That number is too high!"